The short version…

 See the pictures below for reference:

 As an alternative, I combated the loose fits by printing out a couple of “pressure nuts” that have a good amount of resistance sliding on the new rod.
+I later sourced some rubber grommets that work even better.
 When the pickup is sandwiched between two of them, it doesn’t move around, which I found to be a satisfactory, non-invasive, and reasonably discreet solution.

 Finally, I wired the cable of the pickup with a female 3.5mm audio jack to allow it to be easily detached from the control box and cables.
 These were the main reason guitars wouldn’t fit in cases when DeArmonds were installed, so this took care of being able to remove them on demand.